 When this happens, Xsan ACEs might not resolve properly.
 Use the steps for the symptoms below to resolve the issue.

-When a user or group is removed from a directory service, any ACEs defined for that user or group remain in the filesystem and the ACE appears as a transient GUID.
+When you remove a user or group from a directory service, any ACEs defined for that user or group remain in the filesystem and the ACE appears as a transient GUID.
 When this happens, delete the affected ACE or reset it to an existing network user or group.

 Issues communicating with directory server